How To Make a Request for Quote // Step-By-Step Guide

 How to create an RFQ

-The RFQ needs to do two things: First, it needs to fully and quickly introduce your product, and second, it needs to solicit the supplier to send you a quote on your product.
+The RFQ needs to do two things: First, it needs to fully and quickly introduce your product, and second, it needs to solicit the supplier to send you a quote.

-When messaging a supplier, you need to ask them to quote the product details you provided.
+When messaging a supplier, you must ask them to quote the product details you provided.
 The main information that every RFQ needs to ask from a supplier is

 • Cost,